yohanchatelain/verificarlo/README.md

   * GNU mpfr library http://www.mpfr.org/
   * LLVM, clang and opt from 3.3 up to 9.0.1, http://clang.llvm.org/
   * gcc from 4.9
-  * For Fortran support see section Fortran support
+  * For Fortran support flang, clang and llvm from 7
   * python3 and NumPy
   * autotools (automake, autoconf)